 Whether you are an early riser or, for whatever reason, wake up later in the day, you should ensure that your breakfast, lunch, or dinner time coincides with your dog’s feeding time.
 Puppies usually eat three times a day.
 This is generally easy to apply on the first day.
 As is with nature, inconsistency with feeding usually means inconsistent potty time, and that’s where frustrations usually begin.

 Potty times typically occur 30 minutes after feeding for most puppies.
-However, this varies depending on the activity rate or if they are napping.
-Closely keep track of your puppy’s potty time and establish a pattern to anticipate its next “go time”.
-This will avoid expensive potty accidents and save you on the frustrations.
+However, this varies depending on their activity level or if they are napping.
+Closely keep track of your puppy’s potty time and establish a pattern to anticipate its next “go time.”
+This will avoid expensive potty accidents and save you frustration.

 Potty Breaks